adamsjoe/assignment219000170/README.md

 ##### run-script

 Looking at the package.json file, a new entry can be seen in the "scripts" section.
 This entry is ```"fullDeploy": "react-scripts build && ./node_modules/.bin/firebase deploy"``` - this was added to aid in deployment, running this command with ```npm run-script fullDeploy``` will automatically build the application and deploy this to the firebase servers.
 As part of this deployment, 2 additional files exist in the repo.
-These are "firestore.rules" and "storage.rules" - these files are what the developer would setup on the firebase console.
-With these kept in source control we have better control over any changes to our infrastructure.
+These are "firestore.rules" and "storage.rules" - these files are what the developer would set up on the firebase console.
+With these kept in source control, we have better control over any changes to our infrastructure.

 ##### VS Code addins

-A number of addins have been configured in VSCode.
+Several addins have been configured in VSCode.

 First among these was installing the fira code font.
 This does nothing to the code on the server, it merely aids readability for the developer locally.
 Firacode is a monospaced font with ligatures.
 It can be found: https://github.com/tonsky/FiraCode

 ![Image](readmeImages/firacode.png)

 The main benefit of fira code is the use of ligatures.
-The image above shows the equals with a strike through which is used in place if ```!=```
+The image above shows the equals with a strike-through which is used in place if ```!=```

 Also installed was CSpell - which is a spell checker for VS Code.
 Any unknown words will be flagged up in the problems tab of VS Code.
 Words can be added to the dictionary by adding them to the cspell.json file in the project root.